-The winner of the 2018 Kate Mullin Teacher Award is Phoebe Stoneman of Wiluna Remote Community School.
-The presentation took place at the WATESOL AGM on 28th November, and pictured left is Phoebe and right are Phoebe on screen flanked by KMA Chairperson Ken Mullin (left) and Belinda Stewart of WATESOL.
+The winner of the 2018 Kate Mullin Teacher Award is Phoebe Stoneman (pictured right) of Wiluna Remote Community School.
+The presentation took place at the WATESOL AGM on 28th November, and pictured below are Phoebe on screen flanked by KMA Chairperson Ken Mullin (left) and Belinda Stewart of WATESOL.

 Phoebe Stoneman is a thoroughly deserved winner.
 She was nominated for the Kate Mullin award by her Principal, Adriano Truscott, a nomination which was endorsed by Lena Long who is a Wiluna Martu Elder, a School Board member and a Shire Council member.
 Phoebe has worked at Wiluna RCS since 2012 and is now the Learning Support Coordinator